m4uricioo/holbertonschool-low_level_programming/singly_linked_lists/README.md

 If you didn't understand any of the lines above, all you need is a refresher on pointers and structs.

-I
-n just a few steps, we have created a simple linked list with three nodes.
+In just a few steps, we have created a simple linked list with three nodes.

 representing linked list by connecting each node with next node using address of next node Linked list Representation